Sports Watch Update June 2021

 There is very little recent chatter around the Forerunners 655 & 955.
 Perhaps there is too much crossover with the Forerunner 745 and perhaps there will never be a 655 if Garmin decides to simplify its sometimes-confusing product range?
 Or probably the new Enduro has taken the place previously occupied by the 645 as the top running-specific watch.

 The Venu SQ from September was interesting and signalled Garmin’s intent to take the mid-priced smartwatch market more seriously and Garmin Lily backs that point up further by attacking the small-wristed, female market squarely on, albeit with an ugly watch.
-Perhaps they can beat Fitbit Sense/Versa 3 in the Android market but an informed purchaser with an Apple iPhone would always buy an Apple Watch 3/SE.
-Nevertheless, Garmin will roll the Vivoactive 5 dice in Sep 2021-Jan 2022, which will be a Venu 2 but there could be a cheaper VA5 version as well.
+Perhaps they can beat Fitbit Sense/Versa 3 in the Android market but an informed, cost-conscious purchaser with an Apple iPhone would always buy an Apple Watch 3/SE.
+Nevertheless, Garmin will roll the Vivoactive 5 dice in Sep 2021-Jan 2022.

-For all new higher-end iterations from Garmin in 2021 expect to see LTE as an option, perhaps even in the high-end bike computer formats too.
+For all new higher-end iterations from Garmin in 2021 expect to see LTE as an option, perhaps even in the high-end bike computer formats too eg an Edge 1040 was inadvertently leaked 😉

 Suunto, Polar, Wahoo, Coros & Other Sport-focussed GPS Watches

-In 2020 Polar introduced Grit X which builds on the standard Polar features as well as adding in some new ones that increase the Grix X’s suitability for outdoor adventures.
+In 2020 Polar introduced Grit X which builds on the latest generation of Polar features as well as adding in some new ones that increase the Grix X’s suitability for outdoor adventures.
 Then, Polar refreshed its high-end multisport watch, the Polar Vantage V2 to mixed reviews.
-The V2 was new hardware and all the existing Vantage 1 features topped up with all the new features from the Polar Grit X. Their portfolio was mostly completed this year with the Vantage M2.
+The V2 was new hardware and all the existing Vantage 1 features topped up with all the new features from the Polar Grit X. Their portfolio was mostly completed this year with the Vantage M2 and highly competent Ignite 2.
+Next up logically would be a new Unite and then a premium Titanium version of the Vantage V2 (no intel on those).

 Coros Vertix tries to compete against the Garmin Fenix, whereas their Apex models are sporty-smart hybrids in a similar vein to Polar.
-Compared to Polar, Coros has well-made hardware, more features but a poorer platform.
+Compared to Polar, Coros also has well-made hardware, more features but a poorer platform.
 Thus Coros has found it harder to justify their pricing as a premium competitor in their chosen segments.
-That changed with the Coros Pace 2 which is highly featured, with novel features and at a great price.
+That changed with the Coros Pace 2 which is very highly featured, with novel features and at a great price.
 Again, it’s the platform that lets down the Pace 2 but it still sold well because of the price/feature combination.
-This may have caused Coros to rethink its strategy going forward.
+This may have caused Coros to rethink its strategy going forward (but I don’t think so!).
+Coros is still plugging away at improving its existing platform with the nice EvoLab.
+All of this leads me to guess we will see refreshed Apex and Vertix models soon enough.

 Polar M2 and Coros Pace 2 thus go head-to-head on many levels with each having quite stark advantages over the other.
 Yet the two are relatively evenly matched as an overall offering and both can sell well compared to Garmins at the same price points…unlike at the higher price levels where most vendors struggle to counter Garmin’s products.
 The ageing Suunto 5 slots in here as well with some deep discounting making it an interesting alternative.